55 Ways I Saved (or Considered Saving) Time and Money Planning my Wedding

-This is what we almost did, and we almost got a killer deal and a 5-night stay on the Mayan Riviera.
+This is what we almost did, and we almost got a killer deal and a five-night stay on the Mayan Riviera.

-Often, you can rent condos by the day or by the week, with the week’s price being cheaper than 7 days would be.
+Often, you can rent condos by the day or by the week, with the week’s price being cheaper than seven days would be.
 Way to save yourself some serious money!